 First and foremost, thank you for stopping by!
 The following collection of work represents the ongoing emergence of my designs, thoughts, and interests.
 While my brain is always on overdrive, time seems to be forever against me.
-There are fewer and fewer hours in the day to work on the proverbial pile of projects that appears to be exponentially growing.
+There are fewer and fewer hours in the day to work on the never-ending pile of projects that appears to be exponentially growing.
 That being said, new projects and developing work will be continually added.

 If you are interested in learning more about a specific image or page, be sure to click on the "i" icon in the upper right hand corner of select pages.

-Jason's undergraduate studies included: music, recording technology, architecture and environmental design.
-He received his Bachelor of Science in Technology (with a concentration in architecture and environmental design) from Bowling Green State University in 2009.
-He furthered his interest in design as he completed his Master of Architecture from the University of Illinois at Chicago in 2012.
+Jason Labovitz is a designer, educator, and musician; pursuing his continual interest between the perpetual interactions of physical and digital mediums.
+Jason’s undergraduate studies included: architecture, music, and recording technology.
+He received a Bachelor of Science in Technology from Bowling Green State University in 2009.
+He furthered his interest in design as he completed a Master of Architecture from the University of Illinois at Chicago in 2012.

-Jason’s courses focus on the following software: Adobe Photoshop, Illustrator, and InDesign as well as Rhino 3D.
-His students design across a variety of scales; from individual single image compositions to large object, building, and site construction.
-While a great deal of course time is invested in teaching students the technical skills needed to utilize the various software, particular attention is focused on allowing the students to develop creative, imaginative, and original work.
-Final products are often non-digital, allowing the students' designs to manifest into real, physical objects.
-From 3D printed and hand made models, to large formatted prints, the overall goal is to develop an idea into a reality.
-It is only by bringing the design out of the computer, shifting from the digital to physical, that the full potential of this goal can be achieved.
+Jason’s courses focus on the following software: Adobe Photoshop, Illustrator, and InDesign as well as Rhino 3D, AutoCAD, SketchUp, iMovie, QuickTime, and Google Applications.
+While a great deal of course time is invested in teaching students the technical skills needed to utilize the various software, particular attention focuses on allowing students to develop creative, imaginative, and original work.
+Final products are often non-digital, allowing students' designs to manifest into real, physical objects.
+From 3D printed and handmade models to large formatted prints, the overall goal is to develop an idea into a reality.
+It is only by bringing the design out of the computer, shifting from the digital to physical, that the full potential of these goals are achieved.